klcysn/klcysn/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on frontend and mobile app development (JavaScript | React | React Native)
+- 🔭 I’m currently working on Salesforce development
-- 🌱 I’m currently learning backend development (Node.js | MongoDB | Django)
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything that you want to learn